couchbaselabs/sirius/README.md

 # Readme

 This Readme file provides instructions for building and running a Go application named **Sirius**.
-The Sirius application is designed to load data into a Couchbase server and store task metadata and results in directories.
+A distributed testing framework designed for Couchbase, serving as a REST-based loading service for system, functional, performance and volume testing.

 Doc loader different capabilities are described using  [**Rest Endpoints**](task-config.generated.md).

 ## Requirements